 The Fillmore County Journal is a family-owned weekly newspaper located in Preston, Minn. — the county seat of Fillmore County.

-Audited by the Circulation Verification Council, the Fillmore County Journal distributes 13,500 copies of the weekly newspaper in Canton, Chatfield, Fountain, Harmony, Houston, Lanesboro, Mabel, Ostrander, Peterson, Preston, Rushford, Rushford Village, Spring Valley, Whalan, Wykoff.
+Audited by the Circulation Verification Council, the Fillmore County Journal distributes 17,500 copies of the weekly newspaper in Canton, Caledonia, Chatfield, Dorchester, Eitzen, Fountain, Grand Meadow, Harmony, Houston, Lanesboro, LeRoy, Mabel, Ostrander, Peterson, Preston, Rushford, Rushford Village, Spring Grove, Spring Valley, Whalan, and Wykoff.

-With the news coverage of 15 city councils, seven school districts, and Fillmore County government, the reporters of this newspaper are constantly busy with meetings nearly every night of the week.
-And, occasionally, the news staff gets involved in covering a hot issue in one of the townships of Amherst, Arendahl, Beaver, Bloomfield, Bristol, Canton, Carimona, Carrolton, Chatfield, Fillmore, Forestville, Fountain, Harmony, Holt, Houston, Jordan, Money Creek, Newburg, Norway, Pilot Mound, Preble, Preston, Spring Valley, Sumner, York, and Yucatan.
+With the news coverage of 17 city councils, 10 school districts, and Fillmore County government, the reporters of this newspaper are constantly busy with meetings nearly every night of the week.
+And, occasionally, the news staff gets involved in covering a hot issue in one of the townships of Amherst, Arendahl, Beaver, Bloomfield, Bristol, Canton, Carimona, Carrolton, Chatfield, Fillmore, Forestville, Fountain, Harmony, Holt, Houston, Jordan, Money Creek, Newburg, Norway, Pilot Mound, Preble, Preston, Spring Valley, Sumner, York, Wilmington, and Yucatan.

 In addition to government news coverage, the Fillmore County Journal publishes obituaries for the locals of our region.